 Citified's Ten on the 10th is a monthly question-and-answer segment connecting our readers with the insight and knowledge of Victoria's top real-estate and business professionals.

-July's Ten on the 10th features Harm Gross, Founder and President of Next Environmental
+August's Ten on the 10th features Harm Gross, Founder and President of Next Environmental

 , a British Columbia-based land remediation firm with offices in Victoria, Vancouver and Burnaby.